andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 Consider visiting a website: data is retrieved from a server, which consumes substantial energy simply by being operational 24/7, regardless of request volume.
 Added to this is the energy consumed by the network infrastructure (routers, switches, cables) transmitting the data, and the always-on devices at the user's end (like modems and routers).
 The website appearing on the user's screen is the final step.
 The user's device (computer, smartphone) also has its own baseline energy consumption, independent of the specific website visited.

 A large portion of the energy consumed during a web request stems from the *backend infrastructure*, network transfer, and device operation – factors largely independent of the frontend's visual design or interactive elements.
-This means, that while optimizing frontend performance and data transfer is valuable, it likely influences only a minor portion of the total system-wide energy consumption.
+This means that while optimizing frontend performance and data transfer is valuable, it likely influences only a minor portion of the total system-wide energy consumption.
 Understanding the energy consumption in complex systems is key to prioritizing sustainability efforts effectively.

 #### Web Sustainability Guidelines (WSG)
 The interconnections between design, development, infrastructure, and sustainability are detailed comprehensively in the [Web Sustainability Guidelines (WSG)](https://w3c.github.io/sustainableweb-wsg/) developed by the World Wide Web Consortium (W3C)[^WSG].